 Partnership in Social Justice will be designed to celebrate the historic relationship between Blacks and Jews in civil rights and social justice.
 Knowledge of the significance and commonality of the Jewish and Black communities can move people to work together to make a positive difference and create a just society for all people.

 Using the Arts to Uproot Racism from the Community

-Social Justice Educational Arts Project that worked with a diverse group of Middle and High School students to utilize the arts to combat racism in the community of Beaufort, South Carolina.
+Social Justice Educational Arts Project worked with a diverse group of Middle and High School students to utilize the arts to combat racism in the community of Beaufort, South Carolina.
 The project included visual art with Arianne King Comer and theatre with Gullah Kinfolk Traveling Theatre.
-Two murals were created - Unity, at entry point to the city on the wall of the downtown Piggly Wiggly and The Tree of Life on the side of the Community Center.
+Two murals were created - Unity, at the entry point to the city on the wall of the downtown Piggly Wiggly and The Tree of Life on the side of the Community Center.
 The Unity Mural which depicts the children’s slogan, "Beaufort County where culture, art and I make a difference", continues to remind the community of the Unity of all people.
 The project began and ended with a survey from the Anti-Defamation League and included a diversity workshop provided by the Southern Poverty Law Center.
-The young people learned about the importance of justice, enjoyed the program, made friends across diversity, came every Saturday.
+The young people learned about the importance of justice, enjoyed the program, made friends across diversity, and came every Saturday.
 The final survey and discussions showed the great impact of the program on the understanding of equality.

 The situation now in Beaufort and around the country points to the need to reproduce this project in many communities.

 Partner: Alternate Roots with funding from the FORD Foundation and the Nathan Cummings Foundation